WachemoGroupTwo/readme-template/README.md

 ### Deployment

-You can deploy this project using:
+Deploy this project by uploading the contents of the project directory to your web server or hosting environment.

 <!--
 Example: